Walkman E Series: 2008–present

 In 2008 the previously "gumstick" style E Series was repurposed into a new line of entry-level, slim and colorful portable media players ("gumstick" style E Series players briefly continued in Japan, and internationally as the B Series).
 The E430 Series was launched in 2008 with a 2-inch colour display and video playing capabilities.
 Its 2009 successor, the E440 series, featured a 2-inch QVGA color display and was 9.3mm thick.
 From this point on, cheaper variants would be made under the E3xx range, starting with the E340 series, which remove a few features from the E4xx range of players and have USB ports instead of proprietary WM-PORT.

 Its successor, E450 series, was introduced in July 2010.
 This player was the first featuring Karaoke Mode, a new function that reduces lead vocals in a song.
 It also featured (for the first time on a Walkman outside Japan) scrolling lyrics using an LRC file.
 The player came in black, red, blue, pink or green.
 A smaller sized, low cost E Series player without video capability, the E050, was released in Japan in 2010 and in 2011 in Singapore, Mexico and Eastern Europe.

 This was followed by E460 in 2011 with a 50 hour battery life (same as E450 series).
 The E470 was introduced in 2012 and for the first time featured games - it comes preloaded with Puyo Pop Fever and Number Place (sudoku).
 In 2013 the E580 series was launched which adds support for lossless FLAC audio.
-By now the product range had split entirely into the E3xx and E5xx range, and starting with the E360 series the E3xx range became more distinct, adopting a reduced size and the pre-2010 user interface.
+By now the product range had split entirely into the E3xx and E5xx range, and starting with the E360 series the E3xx range became more distinct, adopting a reduced size and the pre-2010 user interface and omitting several features found in the E5xx players.
+In Japan, the E Series slowly faded at the budget end by the Walkman S Series.

 The latest entry, the NW-E390 series, was released in 2016, with a new rectangle design over the E380 series.
 It comes in variants of 16 GB (E395), 8 GB (E394) and 4 GB (E393).
+The E390 is currently the only series in production as there has been no successor to the E580 in the E5xx range.